f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     2021-10-18T20:53:28.620593+00:00 appliance-1 utils-agent[9]: priority="Info" version=1.0 msgid=0x6602000000000006 msg="DB state monitor started".
     2021-10-18T20:53:28.620900+00:00 appliance-1 /usr/sbin/fips-service[9]: priority="Info" version=1.0 msgid=0x6602000000000006 msg="DB state monitor started".

-There are options to manipulate the output of the file by adding **| ?**  to see the options.
+There are options to manipulate the output of the file.
+Add **| ?** to the command to see the options available to manipulate the file output.

 .. code-block:: bash